kjerstid/GEOF211_compendium/_sources/FiniteDifferences/fdFormulasFirstDerivative.md

 which uses the $u^{n-1}$ and the $u^{n}$ values and is also a first order approximation.

+### Centered difference formula
-By summing the forward (eq. {eq}`eq:formulaForward`) and backward (eq. {eq}`eq:formulaBackward`) Taylor expansions and dividing by 2, we obtain
+We can combine the forward and backward difference formulas to achieve a centered formula. we can, for example sum the forward (eq. {eq}`eq:formulaForward`) and backward (eq. {eq}`eq:formulaBackward`) Taylor expansions and dividing by 2, to obtain the simplest centered difference formula:

 $$
 \frac{du}{dt}=\frac{u^{n+1}-u^{n-1}}{2\Delta t} + O\left( \Delta t^2\right),
 $$ (eq:formulaCentred)

-which is called the *centred* difference formula.
 Since the backward and forward Taylor expansions have opposite signs for every second term, these terms cancel out.
 We, therefore, cancel out the first error term, and now have a second order approximation, with a truncation error proportional to $\Delta t^2$.

 (finite-differences:formulas-1stderivative-higherorder)=
 ## Higher order formulas